Soft Stop: Designing for Healthier Relationships With Technology

 Context & Background

-The user flow we analyzed and designed for was the current Screen Time tool experience, more specifically, Apple iOS’s current Screen Time resource.
-Apple’s Screen Time resource allows users to set time limits on certain mobile applications to reduce the time spent on them.
-Apple reminds users to get off the applications by disrupting users’ experiences’ with a pop-up that allows them to ignore this reminder for 15 minutes, or ignore it for the entire day.
-This was a crucial area tool focus on from a design perspective because this experience is more than just receiving a notification to get off of a mobile application.
-It’s a vulnerable and emotional moment for users as they try to follow their goals, and resist something that they are enjoying, or distracted by.
+The user flow we analyzed and designed was the current Screen Time tool experience, specifically Apple iOS’s current Screen Time resource.
+Apple’s Screen Time feature allows users to set time limits for specific mobile applications to reduce time spent on them.
+Apple reminds users to get off the apps by disrupting their experience with a pop-up that lets them either ignore the reminder for 15 minutes or for the entire day.
+This was a crucial area to focus on from a design perspective because this experience is more than just receiving a notification in a mobile application.
+It’s a vulnerable and emotional moment for users as they try to pursue their goals while resisting something they enjoy or are distracted by.
 The design of this experience should accommodate these unique and diverse feelings, yet the current iOS tool Apple offers lacks design from this emotional perspective.

 We know that this is an issue because of the statistics: